Improving services working with LGBTQ+ communities

 What difference will we make?

-Through this work with ACON and the LGBTIQ community, domestic and family violence and other services will have an increased understanding of issues specific to LGBTIQ people and increased capability to meet the needs of LGBTIQ victim‑survivors.
+Through this work with ACON and the LGBTQ+ community, domestic and family violence and other services will have an increased understanding of issues specific to LGBTQ+ people in relation to sexual violence and increased capability to meet the needs of LGBTQ+ victim–survivors.